mariokreitz/Shadowhound/README.md

 - **Landing Page**: The basic structure is set up!
 - **Menu**: Fully implemented and functional!
-- **Sounds & Effects**: Background music, collectable sounds, and ability effects are implemented.
+- **Sounds & Effects**: Basic background music and click sounds are implemented.
 - **Mobile View & Controls**: Mobile compatibility and controls are now fully working.
 - **Endboss**: The final boss is now available and ready to challenge players.
-- **Score System & Lives Tracker**: New UI for score and lives tracking.

 ### 🔧 Still to Come:

-- **Advanced Settings**: More customizable settings, such as difficulty levels, are planned for future updates.
+- **Advanced Settings**: More settings, such as difficulty levels, will be added in future updates.

 ---